 The funds withheld asset represents a receivable for assets contractually withheld by the ceding company.
 The funds withheld asset is valued at fair market value.
-The assets included in the funds withheld asset primarily consist of cash and cash equivalents, fixed maturity securities, mortgage loans on real estate, residential real estate and the accrued investment income on the fixed maturity securities and cash and cash equivalents.
-The cash and cash equivalents are reported at historical cost which approximates fair value due to the nature of the assets.
+The assets in the funds withheld asset primarily consist of cash and cash equivalents, fixed maturity securities, mortgage loans on commercial real estate and residential real estate, and the accrued investment income on the fixed maturity securities and cash and cash equivalents.
+The cash and cash equivalents are reported at historical cost which approximates fair value due to the highly liquid nature of the assets.
 Accrued investment income is calculated based upon contractual terms which approximates the fair value.
 Refer to the Fixed maturity securities section above for further discussion of the valuation of the fixed maturity securities included in the funds withheld asset.

-The fair values of mortgage loans on real estate are calculated using discounted expected cash flows using competitive market interest rates currently being offered for similar loans.
-The fair values of impaired mortgage loans on real estate that we have considered to be collateral dependent are based on the fair value of the real estate collateral (based on appraised values) less estimated costs to sell.
-The inputs utilized to determine fair value of all mortgage loans are unobservable market data; therefore, fair value of mortgage loans falls into Level 3 in the fair value hierarchy.
-The significant inputs into the fair value calculation include the prepayment speeds, discount rates, and default rates.
-At December 31, 2022, the average discount rate used in the residential mortgage loans on real estate fair value calculations was 7.06%.
-At December 31, 2022, the average default rate used in the residential mortgage loans on real estate fair value calculation was 6.00%.
+The fair values of mortgage loans on commercial real estate are calculated using discounted expected cash flows using competitive market interest rates currently being offered for similar loans.
+When applicable, the fair values of impaired mortgage loans on real estate that we have considered to be collateral dependent are based on the fair value of the real estate collateral (based on appraised values) less estimated costs to sell.
+The inputs utilized to determine fair value of all mortgage loans are unobservable market data (competitive market interest rates); therefore, fair value of mortgage loans falls into Level 3 in the fair value hierarchy.